K-RLange/dhPython/en/_build/html/_sources/data_processing.md

 ```

 ## Create bar chart
 Below you can see a variant for creating a bar chart.
-The *bar()* function from the *matplotlib* library is used to
+The `bar()` function from the *matplotlib* library is used to
-display the frequencies of the categories 'Female' and 'Male' in the 'sex' column of the dataset.
+display the frequencies of the categories 'Female' and 'Male' in the `sex` column of the dataset.

-First, the *Pandas* library is used to load the dataset *tips.csv*.
-Then, the *value_counts()* function is applied to
+First, the *Pandas* library is used to load the dataset `tips.csv`.
+Then, the `value_counts()` function is applied to
-the 'sex' column to count how often each gender appears.
-These counts are stored in the variable 'sex_counts', and the
+the `sex` column to count how often each gender appears.
+These counts are stored in the variable `sex_counts`, and the
 corresponding category labels and values are extracted.

-Finally, a simple vertical bar chart is created with *plt.bar()*.
+Finally, a simple vertical bar chart is created with `plt.bar()`.
 The chart includes a title and axis labels to make the
 information easier to interpret.
 ```{code-cell}
 import pandas as pd